-1. THAT the Committee of the Whole accepts the report.

-2. THAT the Committee of the Whole does not accept the report.

-3. THAT the Committee of the Whole refers the matter back to staff for further information.
+- 1. THAT Council accepts the report. - 2.
+THAT Council does not accept the report. - 3.
+THAT Council refers the matter back to staff for further information.

 Appendix "A" List of Potential City-Initiated Housing Projects on City-Owned Land (see map attached)